ClearMeasure/AliaSQL/README.md

 What is AliaSQL?
 --------------------------------
 AliaSQL is a command line tool for database deployments.
+It is a drop in replacement for [Tarantino](https://github.com/HeadspringLabs/Tarantino) with some additional features.

 How do I get started?
 --------------------------------